Wedding day Timeline

 Reception: ( 2-3 hours in timeline)

-At the end of the day my bridal couples are glad that they don't have to worry about the timeline.
+At the end of the day my bridal couples are glad that they don’t have to worry about the timeline.
 I will keep it with me and do my best to keep the day flowing like we planned.
 It will be a beautiful day regardless of what happens.
-It is your wedding day and will be all that you dreamed of because your dream will have come true!
+It is your wedding day and the day will be all that you dreamed because your dream will have come true!